OpenOrienteering/superbuild/README.md

                        which shall be mirrored in the global build tree, for convenient use in IDEs (run, debug).
-- In addition to variables named by `USING`, the following variables are always available during configuration for a particular toolchain:
+- In addition to variables named by `USING`, the following variables are always available during configuration of package for a particular toolchain:
   - `CMAKE_TOOLCHAIN_FILE`
   - `HOST_DIR`
+  - `TOOLCHAIN_DIR`
   - `SOURCE_DIR`
   - `BINARY_DIR`
   - `INSTALL_DIR`
   - `TMP_DIR`
-- To make the actual build of the package conditional based on some test (e.g. for a existing library in the sysroot), provide (`SOURCE_WRITE`) a script superbuild/system-test.cmake which sets the variable `DONT_BUILD` to true if the package is not to be build.
 - To apply patches from a Debian or Ubuntu modification archive (e.g. foo_1.0-1.debian.tar.gz), add a package (e.g. foo-patches 1.0-1) for this archive without build steps, make this package a dependency of the